geosolutions-it/MapStore2/docs/developer-guide/extensions.md

 * `extensions.json` (the extensions registry)
 * `pluginsConfig.json.patch` (the context creator plugins catalog patch file)

+### Updating Extensions

+Please refer to the [How to update extensions](../../user-guide/application-context/#how-to-update-extensions) section of user guide to get more information about extensions update workflow.

 ### Extensions and datadir

 Extensions work better if you use a [datadir](externalized-configuration.md#externalized-configuration), because when a datadir is configured,